efritz/gostgres/README.md

 # Gostgres

-Postgres in Go over a short vacation.
+Postgres in Go as a learning exercise.

 ## Try me out